-d. within-season analysis of NAOI transitions
+d.
+Within-season analysis of NAOI transitions

-To analyze how wave breaking frequency varies with the NAO on a 6-hourly basis, we identified time periods of NAOI sign reversal.
-Adapting the method of Kidson and Watterson (1999), we apply a low-pass filter to the six-hourly NAOI, retaining most of the energy associated with periods of ten days or longer.
-We then identified two classes of transitions: 1) "P-class" transitions when the filtered NAOI transitioned up from a negative local minimum to a positive local maximum and 2) "N-class" transitions when the filtered NAOI transitioned down form a positive local maximum to a negative local minimum.
-Requiring the absolute value of the filtered NAOI to be greater than 0.4 at the local maxima and local minima flanking the transition yielded 52 P-class transitions and 51 N-class transitions.
-For each transition, the six-hourly NAOI and centroid count in the regions objectively-defined for the mlr model (Section 2c) were linearly interpolated onto a time axis normalized to run from zero to one.
-For the N-class transitions, the local maximum was set at 0.25 and the local minimum at 0.75.
-For the P-class transitions, the time axis was also normalized to run from zero to one, but with the local minimum at 0.25 and the local maximum at 0.75.
+To analyze how wave-breaking frequency varies with the NAO on a 6-hourly basis, we identified time periods when NAOI sign reversal occurred.
+Adapting the method of Kidson and Watterson (1999), we apply a low-pass filter to the 6-hourly NAOI, retaining most of the energy associated with periods of 10 days or longer.
+We then identified two classes of transitions: 1) "P-class" transitions occur when the filtered NAOI transitioned up from a negative local minimum to a positive local maximum and 2) "N-class" transitions occur when the filtered NAOI transitioned down from a positive local maximum to a negative local minimum.
+Requiring the absolute value of the filtered NAOI to be greater than 0.4 at the local maxima and local minima flanking